 JV United Kingdom Board

+Anthony Harper with his wife, Catherine, run a small community post office and retail business in the South West of England.
 Having seen firsthand the work of JV, his heart was stirred to become engaged with this ministry.
-Anthony has previously been a trustee for Youth for Christ – Tunbridge Wells, a trustee and Honorary Secretary to Just Children Foundation (UK), and currently holds the Chairman role for the Charity Hand in Hand Foundation Worldwide which he pioneered and set up.
-His favourite quote from Winston Churchill, sums him up: “We make a living by what we get, but we make a life by what we give."
+Anthony has previously been a trustee for Youth for Christ – Tunbridge Wells, a trustee and Honorary Secretary to Just Children Foundation (UK), and is currently the Chairman of for the Charity Hand in Hand Foundation Worldwide which he pioneered and set up.
+His favourite quote from Winston Churchill, sums him up.
+“We make a living by what we get, but we make a life by what we give."

 Paul Bowman has over 20 years of experience in full-time youth ministry in the local church.
 He has served in a variety of settings throughout Ireland – both urban and rural – working with churched and unchurched young people.
 He is passionate about developing youth ministries that are rooted in the life and ministry model of Christ.
-For many years, he has been leading teams of young people on short-term mission trips to the Czech Republic to serve in Josiah Venture's English Camp ministry.
+For many years he has been leading teams of young people on short-term mission trips to the Czech Republic to serve in Josiah Venture's English Camp ministry.
 He is committed to training and equipping the next generation of youth leaders and seeing young people mobilised to make disciples throughout the world.
 He lives with his wife Val and their three children in Saintfield, Northern Ireland.
-He holds a BSc Hons in Community Youth Work and is currently studying for a masters in Transformational Leadership.
+He holds a BSc Hons in Community Youth Work and is currently studying for a Masters in Transformational Leadership.